zaxon/realMonkey/README.md

  - realMonkey supports Android on OSX, Linux and Windows.
 Make sure you setting up your environment properly for testing on different OSes.

 # Quick Start
-Make sure you have already configured the development environment.
+Make sure you have already add the [adb](http://developer.android.com/tools/help/adb.html) to the PATH environment variable

     $ python your/realMonkey/path/test.py
 # How It Works